ogabrielluiz/suvi-trainer/Readme.md

 ```
 python3 setup.py install
 ```
+You will need to edit the [configuration file](config_example.json) to include your name and the upload password.
+Please [contact me](mailto:hughes.jmb@gmail.com) for the password and further information.

+*Please note that the [extra scripts](scripts/) may require packages that are not automatically installed.
+They are auxiliary and not fundamental for the annotation tool to run.
+Everything needed for [run.py](run.py) and the main annotation tool should be automatically installed.*

 ### Running
-The [run.py](scripts/run.py) script should provide all needed functionality for the average user.
+The [run.py](run.py) script should provide all needed functionality for the average user.
 It takes a couple optional arguments: verbosity and dates.
 The verbosity, `-v` or `--verbose` argument will print helpful status information while running.
 The `date` option allows three methods of specifying which date to run on: